 How does it work?

-To understand why skinification of the hair and the scalp works, let's first understand a couple of things about our hair and scalp.
+To understand why skinification of hair and scalp works, let's first understand a couple of things about our hair and scalp.
 First up, the hair receives the nutrients from the body's blood supply right at the end since it's a non-essential tissue.
 Secondly, the scalp has a lower barrier function and, therefore, isn't adequate for maintaining hydration.

 These two factors combined can make the scalp prone to inflammation, itching, irritation and dandruff, and even lead to thinning and hair fall.
 Skinification, however, helps with this.
 If you have dry skin, you will use hyaluronic acid on your face for hydration, right?
 Well, if you have a dry scalp, you can use a 'skinified' hair care product with hyaluronic acid to treat the same thing.

-How you can incorporate it?
+How can you incorporate it?

-If you want to optimise your hair care routine, skinification is the easier way to do it.
-Instead of just looking at shampoos, conditioners, and hair masks with active ingredients, seek out products that will help you take care of your scalp and strands.
-Just like with skincare, the order needs to be: cleanse, exfoliate, hydrate, nourish, and protect.
+If you want to optimise your hair care routine, skinification of hair is the easier way to do it.
+Instead of just looking at shampoos, conditioners, and hair masks, seek out products with active ingredients that will help you take care of your scalp and strands.
+Just like with skin care, the order needs to be: cleanse, exfoliate, hydrate, nourish, and protect.
 It really is that simple!